joshwcomeau/return-null/README.md

 >
 > This is the summary of a talk given at React Europe 2017
 >
-> [Insert link here to video when it becomes available]
+> You can [view the slides here](http://return-null.surge.sh/#/), or watch the video [link needed, coming soon].
 >
-> This document also covers some stuff I couldn't fit into the talk - enjoy!
+> I also wrote some stuff below, which details the same ideas with a little more detail.

 --------